 ClubMac is for people who are interested in the Apple Mac platform.
 We provide an opportunity for people new to Apple computers (as well as experienced hands) to meet and to learn how to get the best out of their Mac in a friendly and relaxed atmosphere.

 At our monthly meetings — which take place on the first Wednesday of every month between September and May — we aim to answer questions that people may have with their Mac, provide them with up-to-date news on all things Apple and inform them about those little-known but often very useful software applications.

 ClubMac’s bulletin board is also a very important resource; if you’ve got a problem, post it on the bulletin board (you must register first — it’s free) and our helpful band of Apple gurus will do their best to sort you out.

-The March meeting of ClubMac will take place on Wednesday, March 2, in Merrion Cricket Club, 53 Anglesea Road, Dublin 4, DO4 HF59 (there is off-street parking).
+The May meeting of ClubMac — which also doubles as our Annual General Meeting — will take place on Wednesday, May 4, in Merrion Cricket Club, 53 Anglesea Road, Dublin 4, DO4 HF59 (there is off-street parking).

 The doors will be open from 7.30 p.m. and the meeting will start shortly afterwards.

 Our Spring training programme will be delivered by our favourite Mac trainer, Noel Davidson.
 The training programme is intended primarily for those new to the Apple platform to make the most of their iPhones, iPad or Mac computers — but is also applicable to existing users.
 The training is open to non-members at a cost of €50; there will be no charge to members.
 Hint to non-members: taking out an annual subscription to ClubMac costs €25 for the year — saving you €25 and allowing you to avail of other offers and goodies!